 We also expect to rely on other third parties to store and distribute drug supplies for our clinical trials.
 Any performance failure on the part of our distributors could delay clinical development or marketing approval of our product candidates or commercialization of our products, resulting in additional losses and depriving us of potential product revenue.
-In addition, we will be using an active comparator for our Phase 3 clinical trials in CKD patients.
+In addition, we will be using an active comparator for our PRO2TECT clinical program.
 If our distributors are unable to obtain sufficient supply of the active comparator for any reason, or supply active comparator to clinical trial sites in a timely manner, our clinical trials may be extended, delayed, suspended or terminated.